noodldocs/noodldocs.github.io/2.3/nodes/data/array-filter.md

 - _Less than_ Include in filter if the property is less than the provided value.
 Only available if type is _Number_.
 - _Greater than or equal_ Include in filter if the property is greater than or equal to the provided value.
 Only available if type is _Number_.
 - _Less than or equal_ Include in filter if the property is less than or equal to the provided value.
 Only available if type is _Number_.
+- _Matches Regexp_ Match a regexp to the provided value.
+Available if type is _String_

+?> To perform a free text search on strings, use the _Matches Regexp_ operation and set the _Value_ to the partial string you want to search for.

 **Value**
 The value used to test against in the filter operation.